Garmin 45 Review

 The Garmin Connect app tracks your heart rate and plots it on a graph.
 You can look at the data on the watch in real time, or use the graph to see your heart rate over time.
 The graph also shows your resting (or low) heart rate in beats per minute (bpm) as well as your high heart rate.

 If you click on the three dots at the top of the screen, you will be able to set up alerts for abnormal heart rate alerts.
 From here, you can decide if you want alerts enabled, and if so, you can set your upper and lower thresholds.
-Note: These are not heart rate zones, these are resting alerts should your heart rate spike or dip at rest.

 The heart rate is also show on the Garmin Connect summary screen.
 You can also disable heart rate tracking if you don’t plan on using it in order to save the battery.